-SEARMS will maintain regular contact with tenants and regularly monitor rent accounts.
+SEARMS will maintain regular contact with tenants and regularly monitor rent accounts on a weekly basis.

 Appropriate responses

 The accuracy of rent records should be checked before action is taken.

 Where possible every attempt will be made by SEARMS to sustain the tenancy.
 If all intervention, support, arrears recovery has failed SEARMS may then proceed to take action through the NCAT.